CKylinMC/cmand/README.md

 Or you can download the prebuilt version of this tool from [Github actions](https://github.com/CKylinMC/cmand/actions/workflows/build-exe.yml) artifacts and put it in a folder which contained in your PATH environment variable, but it will be a little slow and big.
 -->
 Currently you can download the prebuilt version of this tool from [Github actions](https://github.com/CKylinMC/cmand/actions/workflows/build-exe.yml) artifacts and put it in a folder which contained in your PATH environment variable.
-I preparing for push it to NPM registry.
+I'm preparing to push it to NPM registry so that you could use npm install directly.

 ## How to use